 Urine Phenotyping Core

-Therefore, the Urine Phenotyping Core serves four key functions in support of the O'Brien Urology Research Center.
-The core's functions are:
+The Urine Phenotyping Core serves four key functions in support of the O'Brien Urology Research Center:

 - Quantification of urinary components of the supersaturation profile